HybrUR: A Hybrid Physical-Neural Solution for Unsupervised Underwater Image Restoration: Methodology

+Furthermore, we consider constructing a generator architecture based on underwater image formation model to decouple and control the generation of content and style in image restoration.
+In general, underwater image formation is generally affected by the optical distortion effect in a nonhomogeneous medium, which can be explicitly given by:

-where $I_{c}$ indicates an underwater image in color channel $c\in \{R, G ,B\}$, $D_{c}$ and $B_{c}$ represent attenuation and scattering.
-Attenuation, known as light absorption, is the main reason for image color deviation.
-Scattering includes two modes of forwarding scattering and backscattering, which are affected by suspended particles.
-In general, forward scattering can decrease the antrorse brightness of the image, while backscattering mainly leads to low contrast and blur.
+where $I$ indicates an underwater RGB image, $A$ is called attenuated image that represents the direct signal which contains the attenuated information, while $B$ represents the scattering mask.
+Attenuation, known as light absorption, is the main reason for the color distortion of degenerated underwater images.
+Scattering includes forward and backward effects, which are caused by suspended particles.
+As reported in \cite{Akkaynak2019}, forward scattering does not contribute significantly to the degeneration of an image, whereas backscattering leads to low global contrast.

-In those underwater images shot with natural light, backscattering tends to have a more intensive influence on the image formation than forwarding scattering.
-In order to further construct our generator network, we adopt a more detailed Jaffe-McGlamery model and deduce its inverse expression, which are expressed as follows:

-Eq. (\ref{eqn:2}) describes the transformation of a terrestrial image to a synthetic underwater image, while Eq. (\ref{eqn:3}) represents its reverse operation. $J_{c}$ represents unattenuated images restored from the raw input $I_{c}$. $z$ is defined as the distance between camera and scenery along the line of sight. $B^{\infty}_{c}$ indicates veiling light.
-Factors $f_{D}$ and $f_{B}$ represent the dependencies of the coefficients $\beta^{D}_{c}$ and $\beta^{B}_{c}$ on scene depth $z$, reflectance, spectrum of ambient light, physical scattering and beam attenuation coefficients.
-Note that some previous literature assumed that $\beta^{D}=\beta^{B}$ to simplify the parameters optimization \cite{Farhadifard2015, Wang2019}.
-Instead, we consider keeping the two coefficients independent to distinguish their correlations and describe the degradation in detail \cite{Akkaynak2019, Chen2021}.